 For the purposes referred to in this Privacy Notice and relying on the bases for processing as set out above, we may share your Personal Information with certain third parties.
-We may share your information with certain third parties described below.
-In some cases, you will be asked to opt in to these data sharing arrangements.
-In those cases, you should carefully consider the possible impact that not opting in will have on provision of our core teaching, learning, and research service to you.
+In some cases you will be asked to opt in to these data sharing arrangements.
+In those cases, you should carefully consider the possible impact that not opting in will have.
 Third party recipients may include:

 - Our affiliates and contractors where there is a legitimate reason for their receiving the information, including:

-- Third parties who work with us to provide student accommodation;
+- third parties who work with us to provide work place accommodation;

-- Those with an interest in tracking student progress and attendance, including:
+- Those with an interest in tracking employee progress and attendance, including:

 - Professional and regulatory bodies in relation to the confirmation of qualifications, professional registration and conduct, and the accreditation of courses;